Consumer Law - Self-Help Resources

 What To Know About Identity Theft

-The Federal Trade Commission provides these clues that someone may have stolen your personal information.
+The Federal Trade Commission provides information about Identity Theft and how you can identify clues that someone may have stolen your personal information.
 Learn what identity theft is, how to protect yourself against it, and how to know if someone stole your identity.

 Earned Income Tax Credit (EITC): Use the EITC Assistant